wtruscott/startup-matchmaker/README.md

 ### 1.Instagram Quotes - EST TIME: 1hr

 1. Go to [Startup Matchmaker]().
-2. Create an Issue ticket in the above repo in the same format you did yesterday.
+2. Follow the instructions in that repo

 ### 2. Read/Watch The Following - EST TIME: 20min